 Transfer course recommendations without associate degree

 Courses in economics, accounting, liberal arts, science, and mathematics

 Appropriate associate degree programs for transfer

-AS degree in accounting or business administration
+AS degree in computer information systems, accounting, or business administration